clarafy/design-algorithm-selection/README.md

-# design-algorithm-selection
+# Design algorithm selection
-Repo accompanying ICML 2025 paper "Reliable algorithm selection for machine learning-guided design".
+Code on the way.
+This repo accompanies the ICML 2025 paper "Reliable algorithm selection for machine learning-guided design".